sabalsss/ClipManager2025new/PRIVACY_POLICY.md

 ---

-*This Privacy Policy is effective as of the date listed above and applies to all users of Clipboard Manager Pro.*
+*This Privacy Policy is effective as of the date listed above and applies to all users of Clip Manager 2025.*